warrior-companions/wc-offline-tools/README.md

 ## Tool sets

-### Research Toolset
+### Offline Toolset
-The research toolset contains the following tools:
+The primary offline toolset contains the following tools:
 - [CyberChef](#cyberchef)
 - [Draw IO](#draw-io)
 - [Heimdall](#heimdall)
 - [Kiwix](#kiwix)
 - [Mitre ATT&CK Navigator](#mitre-attck-navigator)

-The research toolset can be ran using the `docker-compose-research.yml` file.
+The primary offline toolset can be ran using the `docker-compose.yml` file.
 Be sure to [setup offline-tools](#setup) before running docker compose.

-### All tools
+### All Offline Tools
 You can run all of the tools using the `docker-compose-all.yml` file.
 Be sure to [setup offline-tools](#setup) before running docker compose.

 ## Setup